 First, the face hat.
 Gambit is a professional criminal and also a member of what an organization that waffles between international terrorism and illegal vigilantism.
-So obviously the best thing to wear is a mask that covers only the least distinguishing features of your head.
+Obviously the best thing to wear is a mask that covers only the least distinguishing features of his head.
 He can’t even be bothered to hide those freaky eyes.
-Wouldn’t want to cover up that pretty face or gorgeous hair now would we?
+He wouldn’t want to cover up that pretty face or gorgeous hair now would he?

 How about gloves?
 Gambit wears gloves.
 Seems like a good idea for a thief for cover up his fingerprints, right?
 But he also throws things with pinpoint precision, which is hard to do with gloves on.
 The obvious solution is to cut half of the fingers off and lose all of the benefit of wearing gloves while totally failing to make it any easier to throw cards.

 Finally, Let’s talk about that coat.
-Again, the man is a thief. he needs to be stealthy and unobtrusive.
+Again, the man is a thief.
+He needs to be stealthy and unobtrusive.
 I’m sure that a long, noisy, and extremely distinctive trench coat will serve that purpose well.
 It certainly won’t get caught on stuff or get tangled.
 Also, it usually isn’t drawn with pockets.
-Gambit seems to magically has an unlimited supply of cards stashed in his one, left interior breast pocket of that coat along with his extendable staff, lock-picks, telephone, glass cutter, all of it.
-One pocket.
+He is typically shown pulling things out of an internal pocket.
+Gambit seems to have a magically unlimited supply of cards, his extendable staff, lock-picks, telephone, glass cutter, all of it in one pocket.
 It’s not like they couldn’t be bothered to draw pockets.
 His contemporary, Cyclops, was filthy with pockets.
-What would he do with them?
+What does he do with them?
 Hold his various sunglasses?
-Drawing the one X-man that actually had real use for pockets without any was a design choice.

 So clearly, everything about Gambit’s design is embarrassingly wrong, pointless, and runs counter to good taste and good sense.
 SO WHY DO I LOVE IT SO MUCH?